LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/techjobs-console/_index.md

 weeks, you will help them build this application alongside mentors from the Tech Team.

-This first project will be a simple proof-of-concept prototype.
-It won't be pretty or have lots of features, but it will give you a chance to work through some initial concepts and get feedback from LaunchCode staff.
+This first project will be a simple prototype.
+A prototype in software development is a basic working version of a proposed product.
+Software developers build prototypes to get feedback on proposed features and adjust the project timeline, as needed.
+This prototype won't be pretty or have lots of features, but it will give you a chance to work through some initial concepts and get feedback from LaunchCode staff.

 Your mentor on this project is Blake.